 Police should be called at the scene of the accident if someone is injured, a fatality has occurred, or property has been damaged and the owner is not present.
 You have up to 24 hours after an accident to report a major crash to the Police.
 A major crash is one where:

-> You should also report the incident to Police if details were not exchanged.
-If Police attend, ask for the report number, the name of the officer and their station.
+You should also report the incident to the police if details were not exchanged.
+If Police attend, there is also the opportunity for a breath test to be conducted to ensure the other driver was not under the influence.
+Also ensure that you ask for the report number, the name of the officer and their station.

-> Contact your insurer
+Contact your insurer

 If you’ve been in an accident, let your insurer know as soon as possible.
 Provide them with the details you have recorded, especially the contact details and insurance details of other drivers involved.

 Keep a record of any bills you incur due to the accident, such as for car repairs or medical expenses, as you may be reimbursed for them by an insurer depending on your insurance policy.